pecknigel/learning-resources/index.md

 ## Tasks for Coding Practice

-Collections of practice tasks to improve your coding skills and start learning techniques to craft software.
+Collections of practice tasks to improve your coding skills.
+Learn techniques for crafting software.
+Lots more of these to come.

 **The Big Three: Arrays, Objects and Collections**
 [Currently in Production]